Below are letters we have written to share to the public. Feel free to download and help spread the word.

-Teachers deserve to be treated by R.TCMP’s/R.Ac’s, the most highly skilled practitioners with the best possible care and treatment outcomes with acupuncture.
+Teachers deserve to have acupuncture as their choice of treatment; they also deserve to be treated by R.TCMP’s/R.Ac’s, the most highly skilled practitioners with the best possible care and treatment outcomes with acupuncture.

 Please find below a letter to help guide discussions with any teachers you may know and even the public, in general.
 The public needs to be aware of the differences in acupuncture offered by R.TCMP’s/R.Ac’s versus what is offered by other regulated health professions or there will be similar erosion of coverage for our services by other insurance plans.